CrazyH2/bootbox.js/README.md

 # Bootbox.js
 A bootbox import system for ease!

-Use this to import the tool:
+Add this to the head in HTML to import the tool:
 <script src="https://raw.githubusercontent.com/CrazyH2/bootbox.js/importing/addBootbox.js"></script>